OWASP/www-project-cornucopia/tab_faqs.md

 > OWASP does not endorse or recommend commercial products or services.

-> © 2012-2018 OWASP Foundation
+> © 2012–2024 OWASP Foundation

 > This document is licensed under the Creative Commons Attribution-ShareAlike 3.0 license.

 > Acknowledgments:

+> Current and past OWASP Cornucopia project contributors and leaders, especially those involved most recently updating the cross-references, creating online versions, and writing scripts to dynamically generate Cornucopia's output files.

+> Blackfoot UK Limited for creating and donating print-ready design files, Tom Brennan and the OWASP Foundation for instigating the creation of an OWASP-branded box and leaflet.

+> OWASP's hard-working employees.

-> Microsoft SDL Team for the Elevation of Privilege Threat Modelling Game, published under a Creative Commons Attribution license, as the inspiration for Cornucopia and from which many ideas, especially the game theory, were copied.
+> Adam Shostack and the Microsoft SDL Team for the Elevation of Privilege Threat Modelling Game, published under a Creative Commons Attribution license, as the inspiration for Cornucopia and from which many ideas, especially the game theory, were copied.

 > Keith Turpin and contributors to the “OWASP Secure Coding Practices - Quick Reference Guide”, originally donated to OWASP by Boeing, which is used as the primary source of security requirements information to formulate the content of the cards.

 > Contributors, supporters, sponsors and volunteers to the OWASP ASVS, AppSensor and Web Framework Security Matrix projects, Mitre’s Common Attack Pattern Enumeration and Classification (CAPEC), and SAFECode’s “Practical Security Stories and Security Tasks for Agile Development Environments” which are all used in the cross-references provided.

-> Playgen for providing an illuminating afternoon seminar on task gamification, and tartanmaker.com for the online tool to help create the card back pattern.

-> Blackfoot UK Limited for creating and donating print-ready design files, Tom Brennan and the OWASP Foundation for instigating the creation of an OWASP-branded box and leaflet, and OWASP employees, especially Kate Hartmann, for managing the ordering, stocking and despatch of printed card decks.

-> Oana Cornea and other participants at the AppSec EU 2015 project summit for their help in creating the demonstration video.

-> Colin Watson as author and co-project leader with Darío De Filippis, along with other OWASP volunteers who have helped in many ways.

 The box/container for the cards must have the wording:

 > Created by Colin Watson.

-> Contains: One pack of Cornucopia Ecommerce Website playing cards.
+> Contains: One pack of Cornucopia (Ecommerce Website or Mobile App) playing cards.
 OWASP Cornucopia is open source and can be downloaded free of charge from the OWASP website.

 > OWASP Cornucopia is free to use.
 It is licensed under the Creative Commons Attribution-ShareAlike 3.0 license, so you can copy, distribute and transmit the work, and you can adapt it, and use it commercially, but all provided that you attribute the work and if you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.